byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - To Make Rice Water:

-- 1:2 rice to water ratio, soak the rice for about 15 minutes, stir vigorously then strain and ferment the water in a open air vessel with a secured cloth cover to allow exposure to the air for 5 - 8 days.
-Strain
+- 1:2 rice to water ratio, soak rice for about 15 minutes, stir vigorously then strain and ferment the water in a open air vessel with a secured cloth cover to allow exposure to the air for 5 - 8 days. (rice can be cooked and consumed)

 **2) Home ferment Kefir whey or sauerkraut juice**